Paint Specification for Concrete Floor at RAF Henlow

 On the 9th June Promain carried out a site visit at Hangar 189, RAF Henlow.
 We were asked to specify paint for the worn out concrete floor.
 The surface, originally flat and smooth, had suffered from ageing, which of course is a natural part of life.
 Where the surface had originally been laid in sections, edges had worn away over time.
 Where the expansion joints could be clearly seen crumbling.
 In other areas, there were a number or larger cracks and deeper holes, which Promain were asked to address.

 Contaminated areas meant that we needed to clean the floor first and remove all debris.
 This would ensure the work we carried out was as effective as it could be.
 Oil and grime had built up over a number of years, with barely any maintenance carried out.
 You can imagine the state of the floor when we first arrived.
-As you can see below, there was a heavy amount of contamination to clean up before we arrived.
+As you can see from the image taken at RAF Henlow below, there was a heavy amount of contamination to clean up before we arrived.
 With the floor measuring 3294m2, the task was no little one!

 Preparing the Concrete Floor

 The heavily contaminated areas were our primary concern, where we initially applied Sigmarite 88, prior to the degreasing process.
-Using a Scrubber Drier machine, we removed as much contamination as we possibly could and blast cleaned the floor to remove any existing paint – This also improved porosity of the floor.
+Using a Scrubber Drier machine, we removed as much contamination as we possibly could.
+Then we blast cleaned the floor to remove any existing paint – This also improved porosity of the floor.
 We then left the concrete to dry after this process where SigmaCover Sealer was used in places to protect the concrete surface.

 The next step was to fill any cracks, gaps or holes with an epoxy repair mortar, where we selected deep fill and standard grade to ensure different widths and depths could be filled.
 Holes of 15mm to 100mm were filled using Deep Fill Repair Mortar and for depths down to a feather edge, we used Standard Grade Epoxy Repair Mortar.